Battle of Junín: Battle

 Solely a cavalry battle, it lasted about 45 minutes and involved hand-to-hand cavalry clashes with lance and saber, with no firearms used.
 About 250 royalist and 150 pro-independence fighters were killed.

-The battle of Junin was one of the greatest episodes of the Peruvian War of Independence, compared by many historians to other battles such as Copiapo or Boyaca.
+The battle of Junín was one of the greatest episodes of the Peruvian War of Independence, compared by many historians to other battles such as Copiapo or Boyaca.
 The victory, which meant the destruction of the dominant Spanish Cavalry, which lost over 400 horses taken by the patriots, greatly enhanced the morale of the victorious pro-independence fighters, with a first win in Peru.
 The retreat of Canterac's troops after the defeat in Junin was relentless and defections from the Spanish royalist troops to the patriots increased considerably.
-Eventually the Viceroy de la Serna, had to step in as commander of the Spanish forces to try to restore morale.
+Eventually De la Serna, had to step in as commander of the Spanish forces to try to restore morale.

 The patriot victory paved the way for a final triumph over the Spanish, after the Peruvian Independence was proclaimed 3 years before, on 28 July 1821.
 The final Spanish capitulation would come after the Battle of Ayacucho, on 9 December 1824, when the then commander of Spanish forces, Viceroy de la Serna, finally surrendered to the patriot forces, ending the Spanish domination over South America.

 Mayor Jose Andres Razuri was later reprimanded by General Jose de la Mar for inventing an order given by Bolivar, saying, "You should be executed, but today's victory is owed to you".
-The actions of Razuri and the First Squad of Hussar of Peru are widely considered as the most determinant in the outcome of the Battle of Junín.
-Bolivar highly praised the regiment of Hussars of Peru for their action in reverting the fate of the battle, renaming them Hussars of Junin, as they are known thereafter.
+The actions of Razuri and the First Squad of Hussars of Peru are widely considered as the most determinant in the outcome of the Battle of Junín.
+Bolivar highly praised the regiment of Hussars of Peru for their action in reverting the fate of the battle, renaming them Hussars of Junín, as they are known thereafter.